 First, look back at your original timeshare agreement and thoroughly review it.
-If you plan to sell your timeshare, you need all this document's vital information.
+To sell your timeshare, you need all this document's vital information.
 You will also likely need to receive a physical copy of the deed from the resort developers.

 Next, you need to accurately understand how much your timeshare is worth to get realistic resale expectations.
 Despite what the salespeople told you, your timeshare is not an investment, so do not be surprised that its value does not appreciate.
 Sadly, a timeshare's value depreciates as soon as you sign on the dotted line.

 The last step is to list it for sale.
-However, there is usually a challenge to selling these properties like they are mortgages.
+However, there is usually a challenge to selling these properties as they are mortgages.
 Unfortunately, hundreds of timeshares get listed for proceeds of as little as one dollar.
 That is because owners desperately want out of their agreement, but hardly anyone is interested in making an offer.
-Most owners are simply happy enough to give their timeshare away if it rids them of the recurring timeshare maintenance fees.
+Most owners are happy enough to give their timeshare away if it rids them of recurring maintenance fees.

 Timeshare scams are also heavily prevalent in the resale market, so beware of those with fraudulent motives.
 If you are in a situation where you were dishonestly misled into a timeshare purchase, working with a professional timeshare exit company may help.

 Selling your timeshare in Florida is a relatively simple process.
 When considering your Florida timeshare selling options, following our steps is best.